letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

-If the value of the "token" field matches a recovery token that the server previously provided for this domain, then the validation succeeds.
+If the value of the "token" field matches a recovery token that the server previously provided for this user, then the validation succeeds.
 Otherwise, the validation fails.

 ## Proof of Possession of a Prior Key